fabiodimarco/torch-levenberg-marquardt/README.md

 ## Results
 ### Curve fitting
 A simple curve-fitting example is implemented in `examples/sinc_curve_fitting.py` and `examples/sinc_curve_fitting_lightning.py`.
 The function `y = sinc(10 * x)` is fitted using a shallow neural network with 61 parameters.
-Despite the simplicity of the problem, first-order methods such as Adam fail to converge, whereas Levenberg–Marquardt converges rapidly with very low loss values.
+Despite the simplicity of the problem, first-order methods such as Adam fail to converge, whereas Levenberg-Marquardt converges rapidly with very low loss values.
 The learning rate values were chosen experimentally based on the results obtained by each algorithm.

 Here the results with Adam for 10000 epochs and learning_rate=0.01
 ```